-- Improved efficiency of operations

-- Development of new business industries (e.g. clean tech)

-- Increased energy security
+- Development of new business industries (e.g. clean tech) - Additional funding options - Increased energy security - Increased attention to other environmental concerns

-- Increased infrastructure investment

 Important Notice

 The contents of this report may be used by anyone providing acknowledgment is given to CDP.
 This does not represent a license to repackage or resell any of the data reported to CDP and presented in this report.
 If you intend to repackage or resell any of the contents of this report, you need to obtain express permission from CDP before doing so.